 - Walk and stand for at least ten minutes at a time, multiple times per hour.
 Lift and/or carry up to 50 pounds from floor to waist level or higher at least several times per day. - Lift objects weighing up to 50 pounds to a height of one meter or higher and carry the object or animal for a distance of two meters. - Handle, install, position and move materials, equipment, and supplies.
 Handle, position, and restrain live animals of small and large animal species. - Have sustained contact with multiple species of animals and learn the safe handling, restraining, and working with these animals.
 An individual should not be allergic to any species of animals to the extent that would prohibit working in a facility that has them. - Refrain from handling animals which are unvaccinated for rabies or have no known Rabies vaccination history.
-Exceptions can be made if the patient is not of the appropriate age for vaccination as defined by the state, or if the student has completed the rabies pre-exposure vaccination series and monitor titers regularly.
+San Juan College Veterinary Technology Distance Learning Program (VTDLP) students are prohibited from handling animals which are unvaccinated or have no known rabies vaccination history.
+Exceptions can be made if the student has completed the rabies pre-exposure vaccination series and regularly monitors titers.